dgaydukov/nodejs-cce-core-exchange/readme.md

 All API calls are under `./src/app/api` folder.
 For the demonstration purpose all endpoints made as simple HTTP REST service.
 In real-world application, this is not a good approach, in terms of speed and availability.
 So in real exchange you would better to use `websocket` or any message broker, like `kafka`.

 ### Running tests
-To run tests, type in consoel `npm test`.
-This will run all tests under ./test folder.
+To run tests, type in console `npm test`.
+This will run all tests under `./test` folder.
 If you want to run specific file, try `npm run test:main`.
 Change filename in `package.json`.

 ### Authors